awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 To learn how to create AWS KMS master keys, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

+Regardless of whether encryption at rest is enabled, all domains automatically encrypt [custom packages](custom-packages.md) using AES\-256 and Amazon ES\-managed keys\.

 ## Enabling Encryption of Data at Rest<a name="enabling-ear"></a>

 By default, domains don't encrypt data at rest, and you can't configure existing domains to use the feature\.
 To enable the feature, you must [create another domain](es-createupdatedomains.md#es-createdomains) and migrate your data\.
 Encryption of data at rest requires Elasticsearch 5\.1 or later\.